DataDog/hiring-engineers/answers.md

 ## Collecting APM Data

-In the next section we will cover Datadogs [APM](https://www.datadoghq.com/product/apm/) (Application Performance Monitoring).
+In the next section we will cover Datadogs [APM](https://www.datadoghq.com/product/apm/) (Application Performance Monitoring) and how we can create an implementation using this.

 ### Setup Dashboard and Collect APM Metrics

 We will create a simple APM dashboard and we will implement it combiging  [Flask](https://flask.palletsprojects.com/en/0.12.x/quickstart/) and APM.
-For this we can reference
-Datadogs [guide](https://docs.datadoghq.com/getting_started/tracing/) on setting up our dashboard.
-We will want to make sure we can see our **Trace** and include those metrics in a **Infrastructure metrics** dashboard
+For this we can reference Datadogs [guide](https://docs.datadoghq.com/getting_started/tracing/) on setting up our dashboard.
+We will want to make sure we can see our **Trace** and include those metrics in a **Infrastructure metrics** dashboard.

 Let start with  verifying our APM is enabled